nadavsinai/webpack-presentation/README.md

    [2] ./b.js 76 {1} [built]
 ```

-Note:

-You can see that `b` has been split into its own chunk.
+You can see that `b` has been split into its own chunk. webpack will deal with loading it via JSONP

+---

+## Webpack Dev Server

 ```bash
 $ webpack-dev-server
 $ open http://localhost:8080/bundle
 ```

-Note:

-You can see this in action by launching `webpack-dev-server`.
----

-## Dev Server

-Note:

 The `webpack-dev-server` is a little `express` server, which uses the `webpack-dev-middleware` to serve a bundle.

+--
 ```bash
 http://localhost:8080/webpack-dev-server/
 webpack result is served from /